 For more information about psychotherapy or to make an appointment; The fastest way to reach Mary is to phone her at 714-558-9266 x984.
 If she is not available, leave a message with some good times to connect over the phone.

 Biography: Matt has a law degree from the University of San Diego School of Law.
 He has been working in family law in San Diego and Orange County since 2009 and continues to practice family law on a part-time basis with a firm in Irvine.
 Matt has also worked with Laura’s House, a shelter and resource center for victims of domestic violence, as a legal clinic volunteer.
 He is certified in the Prepare-Enrich program, which is an assessment tool for both married and unmarried couples who want to understand and improve their relationship.
 He has also been trained in the New Ways for Families counseling program for separated or divorcing couples.
 He is also trained in EMDR therapy.
-Matt is currently a Marriage and Family Therapy intern with his master’s degree in Marriage and Family Therapy from Hope International University.
+Matt is a Licensed Marriage and Family Therapist with his master’s degree in Marriage and Family Therapy from Hope International University.
 Matt has experience working with many individuals that have been hurt and burdened by the pain of divorce and custody battles caused by domestic violence, infidelity, addiction, or irreconcilable relational differences.
 This experience has given him a passion for working with individuals and families that are contemplating, experiencing or recovering from a divorce.
 Matt also has a particular interest in working with children and teenagers, both individually and within the context of family therapy.

 Biography: Meghan is a Licensed Marriage and Family therapist, who completed her Master of Arts degree at Hope International University.
 Meghan especially enjoys working with adolescents, college-age women, young adults and parents.
 She is certified in “Active Parenting Now” instruction and facilitation, a practical curriculum for parents with children of all ages.
 She is also certified in Prepare and Enrich, a comprehensive assessment tool used in both pre-marital and marriage therapy.
 Areas of experience and interest are depression, anxiety, grief, early childhood and family of origin issues, relationship issues, in addition to personal growth and life stage transitions.